 Data catalogs help users discover certified data assets, so they can spend time asking questions of their data—not asking questions about the quality of that data.

 In a traditional BI environment, governance is often seen as a way for IT to restrict access or lock down data or content.
 As a consequence, silos are created, resulting in enterprise-wide data that lacks business context and is difficult to discover.
 When users finally do identify applicable data assets, the validity of that data is often unclear.

 In a modern, self-service analytics environment, governance is employed quite differently—as a way to enable and empower your people, rather than restrict them.
 Data catalogs serve as a shared business glossary of data sources and common data definitions, allowing users to more easily find the right data for decision-making from curated, trusted, and certified data sources.

-With the Tableau Catalog, users can now quickly discover relevant data assets from Tableau Server and Tableau Online.
+With the Tableau Catalog, users can now quickly discover relevant data assets from Tableau Server and Tableau Cloud.
 By seamlessly connecting the metadata in enterprise data catalogs from leading vendors such as Informatica, Collibra and Alation, Tableau users can extend the power of the Tableau Catalog to extend to their enterprise data sources.

 Learn more about governed, self-service analytics at scale.